Echo-webx/AsDelivery/frontend/README.md

 ## Additional information

 - The application fetches data from the **NestJS backend**.
-- Uses **Next.js App Router** for modern routing and layout management.
+- Utilizes **Next.js App Router** for modern routing and layout management.

 ## License

 This project is licensed under the [GNU Affero General Public License v3.0](../LICENSE)